-I'm Julie, a 29 year old New Englander living in Pittsburgh, PA.
-Full-time Blog & Fashion Writer, thrift shopping aficionado, vintage junkie, cat lover, adventure seeker, art and outdoor enthusiast.
+I'm Julie, a born and bred New Englander living in Pittsburgh, PA.
+Full-time Editorial Specialist, thrift shopping aficionado, vintage junkie, cat lover, adventure seeker, art and outdoor enthusiast.
 Want to know more?
 The links below will get you where you want to go.

 Thank you for stopping by!